-Human health wise, Phytochemicals are reported to play a vital role in its protection at significant dietary intake, of which more than 4000 phytochemicals are cataloged [4].
+In human health, Phytochemicals play a vital role in its protection at significant dietary intake, of which more than 4000 phytochemicals are cataloged [4].
 Phytochemicals accumulate in different parts of plants such as root, stem, leaves and seeds [5], with wide-ranging dietary in fruits, vegetables, herbs, nuts, onions etc [6].
 Those compounds are known as secondary metabolites and have biological properties such as antioxidants activity, antimicrobial effects, modulation of the detoxification, enzyme stimulation of immune system, decrease of platelet, aggregation of modulation of hormone metabolism and anti-cancer properties [7].

-Argemone mexicana is a source of different chemical components [1], such as alkaloids as chelerythrine the glycosides, terpenoids, steroids, flavonoids, berberine, protopine, sanguinarine, optisine, reducing sugars and tannins.
+Argemone mexicana is a source of different chemical components [8], such as alkaloids as chelerytherine the glycosides, terpenoids, steroids, flavonoids, berberine, protopine, sanguinarine, optisine, reducing sugars and tannins.
 Long-chain aliphatic compounds and few aromatic compounds [1].
-Argemone mexicana is regarded as one of the most significant plant species in traditional system of medicine (Brahmachari and Gorai 2013) used in different parts of the world, for management of various diseases, including inflammations, jaundice, leprosy, tumors, warts, skin diseases, rheumatism, microbial infections, malaria [1].
-The yellow juice, which exudes when the plant is injured, has long been used in India as traditional medicine for emesis, as an expectorant, demulcent and diuretic dropsy, jaundice, ophthalmia, scabies and cutaneous affections [8,9], the seeds and seed oil are employed as a remedy for dysentery, ulcers, asthma and other intestinal infections [8].
+Argemone mexicana is regarded as one of the most significant plant species in traditional system of medicine used in different parts of the world, for the management of various diseases, including inflammations, jaundice, leprosy, tumors, warts, skin diseases, rheumatism, microbial infections, malaria [8].
+The yellow juice, which exudes when the plant is injured, has long been used in India as traditional medicine for emesis, as an expectorant, demulcent and diuretic dropsy, jaundice, ophthalmia, scabies and cutaneous affections [9,10], the seeds and seed oil are employed as a remedy for dysentery, ulcers, asthma and other intestinal infections [9].

 Phenolic/antioxidant compounds are commonly present in extracts of natural product from plants and fungi, these compounds may exhibit many biological effects including antioxidant activity.
-The antioxidative effect is mainly due to the phenolic constituents, like flavonoids, phenolic diterpenes and phenolic acid [10].
-The activities of such constituents are as a result of their redox properties [10].
+The antioxidative effect is mainly due to the phenolic constituents, like flavonoids, phenolic diterpenes and phenolic acid [11].
+The activities of such constituents are as a result of their redox properties [11].

 Phenolic compounds have received an increasing attention due to their biological activities.
-From the pharmacological and therapeutic point of view the antioxidant properties of phenols are due to the total phenolic contents measured by folin-ciocalteu method [11].
-Total phenolic content is measured by Folin-C method, adopted by Thaipong., et al [12].
-The oxidation is due to Folin- c reagent and neutralization by sodium carbonate measured at 765 nm (Hodzic., et al. 2005).
-The principle involves electron transfer (ET) based assay and measured reducing capacity was used to express phenolic content of biological materials [13].
+From the pharmacological and therapeutic point of view the antioxidant properties of phenols are due to the total phenolic contents measured by folin-ciocalteu method [12].
+Total phenolic content is measured by Folin-C method, adopted by [13].
+The oxidation is due to Folin-c reagent and neutralization by sodium carbonate measured at 765 nm [14].